World Famous Drummers Unite to BEAT HUNGER for Hunger Relief International’s Multi Media Campaign

 For Immediate Release:

-July 18, 2018 – Some of the most celebrated percussionists and drummers in the world today will unite in Los Angeles and London to lend their unique voices to help BEAT HUNGER by participating in a new multi-media campaign to support the NGO Hunger Relief International to benefit Haitian children and their families living in extreme poverty.
+Aug 17, 2018 – Some of the most celebrated percussionists, drummers, and beat makers in the world are uniting in Los Angeles and London to lend their unique voices to help BEAT HUNGER by participating in a new multi-media campaign in support of the NGO Hunger Relief International to benefit Haitian children and their families living in extreme poverty.

-Participants include Stewart Copeland (The Police) , Dame Evelyn Glennie, Sheila E., (George Duke, Prince) Kenny Aronoff (John Mellencamp, John Fogerty), Mix Master Mike (Beastie Boys), Stephen Perkins (Jane’s Addiction, Hellflower, Porno for Pyros,) Reeps One (British beat-boxer), and Kristen Gleeson-Prata (BØRNS.
+Scheduled participants include Stewart Copeland (The Police), Dame Evelyn Glennie, Sheila E. (Prince), Rico Nichols (Kendrick Lamar), Kenny Aronoff (John Mellencamp, John Fogerty), Mix Master Mike (Beastie Boys), Stephen Perkins (Jane’s Addiction), Kristen Gleeson-Prata (BØRNS), and British beatboxer Beardyman.

-The campaign, created and produced by Addition Media, will launch in early October 2018 across traditional, digital, and social media platforms.
+The campaign, created and produced by Addition Media, will launch in early October 2018 across broadcast television, radio, print, digital media, and social media platforms.

 Using the hypnotic magic of percussive rhythms, Beat Hunger will bring awareness to the ongoing need for nutritious food and support for millions of Haitians living in extreme poverty.
 While the press departed Haiti a few years ago, the need remains at a critical level.